-The doctorate in educational psychology provides an integration of theory, practice and research through a mixture of taught sessions, practice placements and a research project.
-You will be exposed to a broad range of psychological theory which is framed within the principles of critical psychology, critical pedagogy and social justice.
-The course places an importance on equality and diversity and promotes inclusion and anti-discriminatory practices to serve the needs of children, young people and their families.
-Upon completion of your training, you will be able to critically analyse and synthesise complex psychological and educational information and have a positive impact on the lives of children, young people and their families.
-You will achieve this through a wide range of approaches to consultation, assessment and intervention used by educational psychologists.
+Trainees will be exposed to a broad range of psychological theory which is framed within the principles of critical psychology, critical pedagogy and social justice.
+The programme places an importance on equality and diversity and promotes inclusion and anti-discriminatory practices to serve the needs of children, young people and their families.
+Upon completion of your training you will be able to critically analyse and synthesise complex psychological and educational information and, through the application of consultative, intervention and assessment models, have a positive impact on the lives of children, young people and their families.

-Our course will encourage you to develop your own professional identity and will prepare you to deliver high quality psychological services which draws on a range of psychological theory, practice and research.
-We work closely with our local and national partners to ensure high standards and encourage you to take an active role in shaping your learning experiences.
+Our programme will encourage you to develop your own professional identity and expose you to a wide range of psychological theory, practice and research.
+We do, however, expect applicants to our programme, and subsequently trainees, to show a commitment to these core values.

 Benefits of the course